rborges89/react-slots-tools/README.md

 props is that they reduce composability, with react-slots-tools your components will have a more natural appearance or similar to the DOM syntax and you will also be able to pass parameters from the parent slot to the child slot.

+Note that using slots is very useful if you want to have better separation of concerns, have dynamic bundles or simply want to have a modular design

 ## Usage

 - Recognize `slot` y `"parent-slot"`.